sage-code/maj/README.md

 1. You can use single back-quote: `4+4` to enclose an mathematical expression or in-line code;
 1. Text enclosed in parenthesis (expressions) or (enumerations) are silent;
 1. Dialog is start with bullet point "*" and end with ";","?" or "!";

+**Notes:**
+* In Maj "." is not used for end of propositions but is a decimal separator for fractional numbers;
+* When you compare someone with an animal, the animal is written with lowercase;

 ## Words